pstan26/docs.blockstack/_core/smart/neon-node.md

 # Running a Neon Testnet Node
 {:.no_toc}

 "Neon" is phase 1 of the Stacks 2.0 testnet.
-In Neon, you can run a Stacks node and participate in proof-of-burn mining.
+In Neon, you can run a Stacks node and participate in basic proof-of-burn mining (in coming phases you can mine testnet STX with BTC via proof-of-transfer).

 * TOC
 {:toc}